District of Columbia

 Duke University, B.A., magna cum laude, 1984, Angier B. Duke Memorial Scholar

-Rob Harrington represents clients in complex business disputes, involving both class and individual claims.
-He represents corporate clients in a broad range of contract, trade practice and other business litigation.
-Rob regularly represents financial institutions in consumer lending disputes and in disputes arising from their service as fiduciaries.
+Rob Harrington litigates complex business disputes.
+He represents corporate clients in a broad range of contract, trade practice and other business matters.
+He regularly represents financial institutions in consumer lending disputes and in disputes arising from their service as fiduciaries.

 Honors & Awards